Abstract submission for the 2018 Western Division AFS meeting is here:

 answer period (3-4 minutes).
 The moderator will notify you when you reach 12 minutes, then

-• Depending on the session (YES for Contributed Papers), you will be asked to submit a short (1-minute or less)
+15 minutes, and you will be asked to leave the podium at 20 minutes. - Depending on the session (YES for Contributed Papers), you will be asked to submit a short (1-minute or less)

 introduction that the session chair can use to introduce you prior to your talk.
 Pertinent